-Luckily, you can make your own makeup remover pads with a few ingredients you probably already have at home.
+Yep!
+You can make your own makeup remover pads with a few ingredients you probably already have at home – seriously, they’re so easy.
 With this gentle, water-based makeup remover and a few quilted cotton pads, you can drastically speed up your nightly face-washing ritual and save money in the process.

 Check out the video below to learn how to make your own 3-ingredient makeup removing pads.